The Loves of Mars and Venus: Reception and subsequent history

-It was subsequently far more influential than many realise.
-It may well have been seen by the young French ballerina Marie Sallé, who would herself later experiment with narrative and expressive dancing.
-Sallé, of course, influenced the choreographer Jean-Georges Noverre when he came to create his ballets d’action.
-They led to the story ballets of the romantic period and onwards to the narrative dance works for which English ballet became famous in the 20th century.

 300th anniversary performance

-The Weaver Dance Company, now The Weaver Ensemble, was founded in 2016, initially to produce a show to celebrate the 300th anniversary of the first performance of The Loves of Mars and Venus.
+The Weaver Dance Company, was founded in 2016, to produce a show to celebrate the 300th anniversary of the first performance of The Loves of Mars and Venus.
 Weaver created a patchwork to make his musical score, a pasticcio, but it has been lost.
 So a pasticcio was pieced together using music from the London stage of the day with works by Jean-Baptiste Lully (1632–87), Jacques Paisible (c1656-1721), Henry Purcell (1659–95), Gottfried Finger (c1660-1730), John Eccles (1668-1735), Jeremiah Clarke (c1674-1704), and William Croft (1678-1727), using Weaver’s text as a guide.

 As a reconstruction of the full dance-drama with its cast of 26 characters was beyond the Company’s resources, they set out to create a show that would introduce the audience to the world of the 18th-century London stage and John Weaver’s frustrations with the limitations of dancing there, following Weaver as he tries to create his first ‘Dramatick Entertainment of Dancing’ with dance taking an equal place as an art alongside music and drama.

 Using John Weaver’s own published scenario to reconstruct the gestures and theatrical dances recorded in Beauchamp–Feuillet notation in the early 18th century as the basis for new choreography, The Weaver Dance Company presented their The Loves of Mars and Venus, exactly 300 years to the day after the first performance, at the Fitzwilliam College Auditorium in Cambridge on 2 March 2017.
-A number of other performances have followed around England.